unclejimbo/Euclid/README.md

 ## Examples

 Currently there's no tutorial-like examples.
 However, you could check the [test cases](https://github.com/unclejimbo/Euclid/tree/dev/test) to see the usage of most functions and classes.
+For more information on how to run the tests, see [here](https://codedocs.xyz/unclejimbo/Euclid/md_docs_runtest.html).

 ## License